kimbylr/inemit/README.md

 # Inemit!

-Inemit is a Web App / PWA for practicing vocabulary (or anything else) using [Spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
+**Inemit** is a Web App / PWA for practicing vocabulary (or anything else) using [Spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
 It is in an early usable stadium and there are plans to enhance it further.
-It mainly covers my own needs after the learning platform of choice has shut down their spaced repetition feature.
+It mainly covers my own needs, replacing my former learning platform of choice that has shut down their spaced repetition feature.

 `Ine mit` means "In with it" in Swiss German.

 ## Setup and run

+Node version: 12

 ### API